qouteall/qouteall-blog/Cognitive-biases.md

 - Gambling
 - PvP gaming (every round has randomly different opponents and outcome)
-- Browsing social media (posts randomly give satisfaction or rage)
+- Browsing social media (random posts)
 - Gacha game (pulling is random)

 This is related to information addiction. **Randomized things give more information than deterministic things.**